Skip to Main Content

 The Research Process

-B1.
 Background Research Resources

 Use background research to familiarize yourself with your topic, define terminology, and more.
 The following are three examples of online background research resources available at Jenks Library.
 These resources are online encyclopedias that can be used to search for terms, ideas, concepts, and more.

 Search tip: most encyclopedia entries include a bibliography or a "further readings" section at the end of the article.
-Scan this list to see other potential resources you might want to search, then search for them either in the NOBLE Catalog (if it is a book) or a library database (if it is a scholarly article) so see if Jenks Library has access to this resource.
+Scan this list to see other potential resources you might want to search, then search for them either in the Library Catalog (if it is a book) or a library database (if it is a scholarly article) so see if Jenks Library has access to this resource.

-B2.
 How do I get started researching?

 Watch this video on two tips you can use to get started with research: researching broadly and researching with what you know.
-Follow-up on some of the strategies discussed in this video by watching the "How do I find articles in specific journals?" video.

-C1.
-Searching the NOBLE Catalog
+Searching the Library Catalog

-C2.
-Searching the NOBLE Catalog for ebooks
+Searching the Library Catalog for ebooks